HMS Santa Monica: History

-On 14 September 1779, engaged the 28-gun Santa Monica off the Azores.
+On 14 September 1779, HMS Pearl engaged the 28-gun Santa Monica off the Azores.
 At 6:00 that morning, the Spanish frigate was spotted to the north-west and was brought to action after a 3 1/2-hour chase.
 The Santa Monica surrendered after a two-hour engagement, having 38 men killed and 45 wounded.
 Pearl had 12 killed and 19 wounded.
 The Santa Monica was a larger frigate than Pearl, at 956 long ton burden, but not as well armed; she was rerated as a 36-gun when taken into British service.

 There was a mutiny aboard the ship on 16 July 1781.
 It was grounded off Tortola on 1 April 1782.

 The shipwreck was found in the general area of Coral Bay, off Saint John in what is now the U.S. Virgin Islands.
 It was listed on the National Register of Historic Places in 1978.
 Its specific location is not disclosed.